The Future of Primary Care in Massachusetts

 In another article, Will Increasing Primary Care Spending Alone Save Money? in the Journal of the American Medical Association, Zirui Song notes the lack of strong empirical evidence that spending more on primary care as it is presently structured will slow total healthcare spending.

-Lastly, a study from the Milbank Fund that shows the differences in primary care spending by state Medicaid programs and highlights the underinvestment in primary care.
+Lastly, a study, Investing in Primary Care A State-Level Analysis, prepared by the Patient Centered Primary Care Collaborative, and supported by the Milbank Fund, shows the differences in primary care spending by 29 states and highlights the underinvestment in primary care.

 Since all stakeholders (patients, provider organizations, health plans, policy makers) depend on primary care as the foundation of our healthcare system, it is incumbent upon all of us to assess, track and understand what is happening to the primary care system in our state and be prepared to support it as needed.